department-of-veterans-affairs/va.gov-cms/READMES/sentry.md

 Unless errors are in the Known Errors list below, an issue should be created in Github with a link to the sentry error.
 If the error level is `critical`, `alert`, or `emergency` then contact the `@cms-engineers-group` `@cms-devops-engineers` teams in Slack.

+## Testing

+### How to generate a test error message

+On a BRD server, you may run this command to generate a test message:

+`sudo -u apache bash -c 'source /etc/sysconfig/httpd; /usr/local/bin/drush raven:captureMessage --level=error "TEST MESSAGE"'`

 ## Known errors:
 * Facility/Teamsites related errors